mariaarnesson/portfolio1-guitars_history-website/README.md

     -  [Britannica](https://www.britannica.com/art/guitar)
     -  [Stage Music Center](https://stagemusiccenter.com/)

+## Code:
-- [how-to-create-columns-in-html](https://www.educative.io/answers/) - Inspiration about html buidnings home page was taken from this site
+- Code on how to create column in html was taken from this site: [Create columns in html](https://www.educative.io/answers/)